SubnauticaModding/Nautilus-Proto/Nautilus/Documentation/tutorials/story-goals.md

 - The PDA log tab (any sort of voice lines that play during progression!)
   - The radio, which is an extension of the log system.

-Beyond custom events which provides unlimited possibilities, goals can also do the following on completion:
+### Possible actions on completion
-- Add items to the player's inventory
+- Adding items to the player's inventory
-- Add PDA databank entries
+- Adding PDA databank entries
-- Add pending radio messages.
+- Adding pending radio messages.
-- Play voice lines through the PDA log system
+- Playing voice lines through the PDA log system
+- Triggering custom events (this in particular means that a goal can do ANYTHING on completion!)
-- Unlock achievements
+- Unlocking achievements
-- Unlock blueprints
+- Unlocking blueprints
-- Unlock signal locations
+- Unlocking signal locations

 ## The StoryGoal class

 The `StoryGoal` object is the basis of all StoryGoals.
-Many sub-classes exist to assist in the unlocking process with their associated tracker classes:
+Many sub-classes and trackers exist to automate the unlocing process:

 | Tracker type        | StoryGoal Type | Description                                                                                                                              |
 | ------------------- | -------------- | ---------------------------------------------------------------------------------------------------------------------------------------- |